agerlet/QuizX/README.md

-# What is xed?
+# What is QuizX?

-The xed is a tool to help education.
+The QuizX is a tool to help education.

-The xed started from a simple idea/question: Choose the right words to complete the dialogue.
+The QuizX started from a simple idea/question: Choose the right words to complete the dialogue.

 In the beginning, it's just a paragraph with some words being pulled out.
 As the replacements, some textboxes are in the positions of the missing words.